DamianWong01/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | B           | 3             | 40          |

 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?

+To calculate the points for each customer, we need to apply the points multiplier for sushi and sum the points for all items.
 ```sql
 WITH points_calc AS (
 	SELECT